Incorporation process

 Corporations

-In respect to limited liability and joint-stock companies, the prospective shareholders must first execute articles of association or statutes in the form of a notarial deed.
-Such incorporation documents must specify:
+In respect to limited liability companies, the prospective shareholders generally must first execute articles of association in the form of a notarial deed.
+Such incorporation document must specify:

-- Whether a shareholder can possess more than one share
+• Whether a shareholder can possess more than 1 share

-- Number and amount represented by shares taken up by respective shareholders and
+• Number and nominal value of shares taken up by respective shareholders

 Then shareholders should pay their contributions to the company.
 After the management board is appointed (and a supervisory board or audit committee if required by the articles of association or the applicable law), the company must be entered in the business register.
 Similar requirements apply to limited joint-stock partnerships – subject to variations provided for in Polish law.